Warning this following post will seriously make you hungry!

 Hagelslag (Chocolate Sprinkles)

-Normally eaten on a rusk that is a twice-baked bread, also known as “beschuit”.
+Generally eaten on a rusk that is a twice-baked bread, also known as “beschuit”.
 You spread it with some butter, so the sprinkles stick.
-Hagelslag means hail in Dutch, but in this case the particles falling from the sky are made of chocolate!
+Hagelslag means hail in Dutch, but in this case, the particles falling from the sky are made of chocolate!
 These chocolate sprinkles are a staple in most Dutch households.
 Adults and kids alike enjoy them for breakfast and lunch on bread, rusks, pancakes and more and really what not two love, its chocolate and sugar, yum.

 De Ruijters Gestampte Muisjes (Powdered Sugar)